evielm9awda/rust-vm-emulator/README.md

-# rust-vm-emulator
+# Rust Virtual Machine

- A simple yet powerful virtual machine emulator implemented in Rust, featuring custom instruction sets, memory management, and advanced operations
+This project implements a simple virtual machine in Rust, featuring:

+- A custom instruction set
+- Memory management
+- Register operations
+- Stack operations
+- Arithmetic and bitwise operations
+- Control flow and function call management

+## Usage

+To build the project:
+cargo build
+To run the project:
+cargo run